| The Singer (David)

 and the world falls away.

-lose their cadence atop the pounding heartbeat of the holy song.
+Lyrics, like so many wordy lectures,lose their cadence atop the pounding heartbeat of the holy song.

-touching your lips across this infinite space,
+I consummate my humanity,touching your lips across this infinite space,

 feeling the warmth of your breath in my prayerful nostrils.

-Songs, too, need to be held
+Songs, too, need to be heldin their nakedness,

 simply.